Guardians of Ga'Hoole

 Guardians of Ga'Hoole is a fantasy book series written by Kathryn Lasky and published by Scholastic.
-The series contains a total of 16 books and although originally intended to conclude with the 2008 publication of The War of the Ember, a prequel, The Rise of a Legend, was published in 2013.
-Apart from the main series there are a few more books and spin-offs set in the same universe.
+The series contains a total of 16 books, and although it was originally intended to conclude with the 2008 publication of The War of the Ember, it has a prequel, The Rise of a Legend, published in 2013.
+Apart from the main series, there are a few more books and spin-offs set in the same universe.
 The first three books of the series were adapted into the 2010 animated 3D film Legend of the Guardians: The Owls of Ga'Hoole, directed by Zack Snyder.

 Story

-This series follows the adventures of Soren, a young barn owl, for the first six books, but follows Nyroc, Soren's nephew, later renamed Coryn, for books seven through eight, and twelve through fifteen are books describing the Reign of King Coryn.
-Books nine through eleven are half-prequels to the other books, following the story of Hoole, the first king of the Ga'Hoole Tree.
+This series follows the adventures of Soren, a young barn owl, for the first six books, and follows Soren's nephew Nyroc, later renamed Coryn, for Books 7 and 8.
+Books 9-11 are prequels to the other books, telling the story of Hoole, the first king of the Great Ga'Hoole Tree.
+Books 12-15 continue the main storyline, through the reign of King Coryn.
+Book 16 is another prequel, this one telling the story of Ezylryb, Soren's mentor.